Future plans of the Centre

-With the growing demand for Indian seafood products across the world, the dynamics of the sea food business in India is changing fast.
+With the growing demand for Indian seafood products across the world, the dynamics of the seafood business in India are changing fast.
 There is a tremendous growth in the resources and infrastructure of the Indian seafood industry today.

-The faculty of the centre has expertise in marine fish processing GITAM envisages at starting a marine food processing centre.
+The faculty members of the centre have expertise in marine fish processing.
+GITAM envisages starting a marine food processing centre.

-The primary objective of the MFPS is to provide modern infrastructure facilities for the food processing along the value chain from the farm to the market.
-It will include creation of processing infrastructure near the farm, transportation, logistics and centralized processing centers.
-The main feature of the scheme is a cluster based approach.
-The scheme is demand driven, and will facilitates food processing units to meet environmental and safety standards.
+The primary objective of the MFPS is to provide modern infrastructure facilities for food processing along the value chain from the farm to the market.
+It will include the creation of processing infrastructure near the farm, transportation, logistics and centralized processing centers.
+The main feature of the scheme is a cluster-based approach.
+The scheme is demand driven and will facilitate food processing units to meet environmental and safety standards.

-The expected outcome is increased realization for farmers, creation of high quality processing infrastructure, reduction in wastage, capacity building of producers and processors and creation of an efficient supply chain along with significant direct and indirect employment.
+The expected outcome is increased realization for farmers, the creation of high-quality processing infrastructure, reduction in wastage, capacity building of producers and processors and creation of an efficient supply chain along with significant direct and indirect employment.

 The equipment granted by MOFPI and GITAM has enabled us to start a small scale industry which will be in operation soon.
-Farmers, rural women and unemployed youth will be trained in processing various vegetable and fruits.
+Farmers, rural women, and unemployed youth will be trained in processing various vegetables and fruits.
 Training would be free of cost.
-GITAM University is working with three NGOs who would assist us in the said training.
+GITAM is working with three NGOs who would assist us in the said training.

 Starting a cashew processing industry

 Access will be provided soon to the rural tribes to process cashew nuts produced in rural areas.
 This value addition would generate immense opportunity to enhance their income.